KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 ## 📊 Value Proposition Mastery

 ### The Core Message
 "Stop wasting 5 hours a week fixing 'it works on my machine.'
-The DevOps Productivity Suite is your Out-of-the-Box Internal Developer Platform for teams too small to build their own.
-Save $3,000 per developer per year, reclaim 5+ hours per week, and get new hires productive in <1 day instead of 4.
+The DevOps Productivity Suite is the instant platform for your 10-person team—giving you Google-grade project scaffolding, bulletproof cross-platform scripting, and visible debt tracking for less than the cost of a lunch per developer.
 Setup in <1 week, see ROI immediately."

 ### The Problem
 - 58% of developers waste 5+ hours/week on "works on my machine" issues